 WOSE becomes WXKR

-Under financial stress, on February 26, 1990, WOSE sold ownership and control to Venice Broadcasting, Inc. doing business as Venice Broadcasting Corporation, which changed the call letters to WXKR June 18, 1990, and its format to classic rock, catering to the Toledo market.
+Under financial stress, on February 26, 1990, Triplett Broadcasting sold WOSE ownership and control to Venice Broadcasting, Inc. doing business as Venice Broadcasting Corporation, which changed the call letters to WXKR June 18, 1990, and its format to classic rock, catering to the Toledo market.
 Venice Michel, wife of Don Michel, owner of the Port Clinton McDonald’s restaurant franchise, owned and operated Venice Broadcasting with her husband.

-Venice, during 1992, moved the studio to Northwood, Ohio (a Toledo suburb) and the transmitter to a new site about 1.75 miles northeast of Elmore, Ohio, (between South Elliston-Trowbridge Road and South Graytown Road), and began using a bi-directional antenna favoring a northwest-southeast direction.
+Venice Broadcasting, during 1990, moved the studio to Northwood, Ohio (a Toledo suburb) and in 1992, the transmitter to a new site about 1.75 miles northeast of Elmore, Ohio, (at 41°30’03.1″N 83°16’16.1″W), featuring a bi-directional antenna favoring a northwest/southeast direction.
 The new antenna allowed the station to provide a “city grade” signal both to its city of license (Port Clinton) and its city of interest (Toledo).

-The format of the station has remained classic rock.
-In 1997, Venice sold WXKR to Cumulus Licensing Corporation, a subsidiary of Cumulus Broadcasting, one of the largest national radio broadcasting companies, thus ending its local ownership and operation.
+Since then, the format of the station has remained classic rock.
+In 1997, Venice Broadcasting sold WXKR to Cumulus Licensing Corporation, a subsidiary of Cumulus Broadcasting, one of the largest national radio broadcasting companies, thus ending its local ownership and operation.

 WXKR operates a website.
 The transmitter remains at the same location near Elmore.

 The call letters WRWR were unused by radio stations from early 1990 until 2010, when a station in Warner Robins, Georgia adopted them.1353419